-Each year the STAAR tests are offered online as an accommodated version of STAAR.
-The online STAAR tests are identical to the print tests.
-The only exception to this is that the STAAR online tests have embedded supports designed to help your students access the content being tested.
+Each year the STAAR tests are offered online as well as paper-based.
+STAAR online tests are identical to the print tests, however, the STAAR online tests have a variety of embedded supports to help eligible students access the content being tested.
 Here are 4 ways to prepare your students for taking the STAAR test online:

 - Print out a classroom poster

 - Try out “test mode” on various apps